 This section is consistent with requirements of current federal law regarding the appointment of guardians ad litem.
 As a condition of receiving federal child welfare funding, states must appoint a guardian ad litem in every judicial proceeding involving an abused or neglected child.
 Child Abuse Prevention and Treatment Act, 42 U.S.C. § 5106a(b)(2)(A)(xiii) (2000).
 See Comment to Section 2.
-While either a best interests attorney or a child's attorney may satisfy CAPTA's guardian ad litem requirement, this section gives states the option of interpreting CAPTA more narrowly.
 The best interests attorney should satisfy CAPTA's requirement, since that attorney's role is to provide legal services to protect a child's best interests.
 For those states that read CAPTA to always mandate a best interests advocate, Alternative A requires that a court advisor be appointed unless the child has a best interests attorney.
 Thus, if a best interests attorney has not been appointed, Alternative A of this section directs the court to appoint a court advisor.

-Alternative B, on the other hand, would be appropriate for those states that read CAPTA's requirement to be satisfied by the appointment of either a child's attorney or a best interests attorney.
-Even a client-directed lawyer functioning in the role of a child's attorney will ultimately facilitate the court's resolution in the child's best interests.
+Alternative B, on the other hand, would be appropriate for those states that read CAPTA's requirement to be satisfied by the appointment of legal counsel for the child, whether a child's attorney or a best interests attorney.
+Even a child-directed lawyer functioning in the role of a child's attorney will ultimately facilitate the court's resolution in the child's best interests.
 For that reason, under Alternative B, the appointment of a court advisor is discretionary when either a child's attorney or a best interests attorney has been appointed in an abuse and neglect proceeding.
-For this more flexible interpretation of the CAPTA guardian ad litem requirement, see U.S. Department of HHS Children's Bureau, Adoption 2002: The President's Initiative on Adoption and Permanence for Children, Commentary to Guideline 15A.